heycarsten/personal-page/app/markdown/pages/my-tools-and-processes.md

 - [iA Writer](https://ia.net/writer): Awesome writing tool with Markdown support
 - [Working Copy](https://workingcopyapp.com): Great app for interacting with Git repos
 - [GoCoEdit](https://gocoedit.app): Great text editor for code and can SSH too
+- [Terminus](https://www.termius.com): Wicked SSH/Mosh client for accessing servers remotely from iOS

 All those apps work on the iPhone as well and I've used them all on there too.
 I also really enjoy fronted dev on the iPad with Safari using the remote inspector / dev tools.
 It works really well and makes interactively developing UIs on an actual touch device a lot nicer.
 (Try simulating a stylus on your XCode simulator 😩)

 ## [VirtualBox](https://www.virtualbox.org)

 I’ve also used [VMware Fusion](https://www.vmware.com/ca/products/fusion.html) for many years.
-It’s good, it works well, but it’s not free and I just don’t think it’s worth the cost given how good VirtualBox is these days.
-In the past I had all of my development environments in VMs managed with Vagrant, these days I’m using Docker for that mostly.
-These days I find myself using Virtual Box mostly for testing things in Windows using Microsoft's [free VM images](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/).
+It’s good–it works well, but it’s not free and I just don’t think it’s worth the cost given how good VirtualBox is now.
+In the past I had all of my development environments in VMs managed with Vagrant.
+These days I’m using Docker for that mostly.
+I find myself using Virtual Box mostly for testing things in Windows using Microsoft's [free VM images](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/).

 ## [Docker Desktop](https://www.docker.com/products/docker-desktop)

 [Docker](https://docs.docker.com/get-started/) and [Docker Compose](https://docs.docker.com/compose/overview/) make creating and running development environments a breeze.
 You also gain the advantage of being able to apply a lot of these learnings directly to production environments, and [CI](https://circleci.com/continuous-integration/) too!
-These days with Docker Desktop the performance and stability of Docker is satisfactory or beyond satisfactory for my needs.
+Now days with Docker Desktop the performance and stability of Docker is satisfactory or beyond satisfactory for my needs.

 _Shout-out to my lad [Aanand](http://aanandprasad.com/cv/), good friend and co-creator of Docker Compose!_